I’m a busy mother with cancer . . .

 Wellspring proved to be the door I didn’t think I needed, but when it opened for me, I was so grateful to have found it.
 Everyone and everything about it was inviting and warm.
 I was immediately overcome by an overwhelming sense of belonging.
 Everything at Wellspring is done with compassionate, healing arms.

-The programs I attended provided helped me learn how to help myself.
+The programs I attended helped me learn how to help myself.
 And they changed me.
-What I learned at Wellspring will have had a lasting impact on my new daily routines.
+What I learned at Wellspring had a lasting impact on my new daily routines.
 I’ve now put my long-sought after career on pause indefinitely, and I’ve found new priorities that truly make me feel like a better person at the end of every day.

 I’m now totally fulfilled by volunteering my time at Wellspring, providing peer support and counsel to others who, like me, come seeking help out of their own dark places.
 And I love being able to give back.
 I help organize events and raise funds as well, so Wellspring can continue to help all the new cancer patients who are just embarking on their own journeys.